dt-alliances/cas-quickstart/ONBOARD.md

 # Onboard sample application to Cloud Automation

-Follow these steps to configure (a.k.a. onboard) the sample app services within Cloud Automation project.
+The [keptn CLI](https://keptn.sh/docs/0.10.x/reference/cli/) is a command line utility that creates projects, onboarding services, and add new artifact events with CloudAutomation Keptn module.
+Once the Keptn CLI in downloaded and authenticated, then scripts that call the CLI will automated the onboarding of the demo app within Cloud Automation project.

+Once that is done, you will configure the demo project to connect to a new git repo that stores the project files and setup a Cloud Automation secret with your Dynatrace API token that will be used during SLO evaluations.

 ## Step 1: Install and authenticate the Keptn CLI

-The [keptn CLI](https://keptn.sh/docs/0.10.x/reference/cli/) is a command line utility that creates projects, onboarding services, and add new artifact events with CloudAutomation Keptn module.

 In the SSH terminal, run these commands to install and authenticate the Keptn CLI